How to dismantle the BS that destroys the self-worth of women with ADHD

 ADHD, women & self worth

-Earlier this year a TikTok that I posted for International Women’s Day went viral! 🤯 It’s my most popular post at 24.0k views and more than 2K likes which says a lot about how much of an issue a lack of self-worth is for so many women with ADHD.
+Last year, a TikTok that I posted for International Women’s Day went viral! 🤯 It’s one of my most popular post at well over 24.0k views and more than 2K likes which says a lot about how much of an issue a lack of self-worth is for so many women with ADHD.

-Males are more likely to have ADHD.
-For every 2 males, 1 female is likely to have it.
-In other words, we make up a third of people with ADHD – despite this, probably 99% of the research has been about males.
+The data currently suggests males are more likely to have ADHD (though some experts doubt this and think this is likely due to ‘male-centric’ ways of identifying people with ADHD).
+In other words, for every 2 males, 1 female is likely to have it.
+Despite this, probably 99% of the research has been about males.

 And, while they may be impacted more often, there’s mounting evidence that ADHD can be much more problematic for women and girls.